-- □ ICS 100: Determine who in your organization should take ICS 100 - □ ICS 200: Determine who in your organization should take ICS 200 - □ Incorporate NIMS/ICS into all State and regional training and exercises. - Participate in an all-hazard exercise program based on NIMS that involves responders from multiple disciplines and multiple jurisdictions. - Standardized Emergency Management System Approved Course of Instruction courses: - Determine who in your organization should take which SEMS course(s). - Self-certification: Follow your agency's current procedures for documenting training and issuing certificates.
-It is recommended that a SEMS training record-keeping system include: - An individual training record for each person, kept either in their personnel file or in a separate training record file.
-The name of the course, instructor, location, and date should be included in the training record. - Maintenance of the individual training record for as long as the person is employed in a position that involves an emergency response role.
+IS 700: Determine who in your organization should take IS 700 NIMS Awareness IS 800 0: Determine who in your organization should take IS 800 Introduction to the Na ational Response Plan ICS 1 00: Determine who in your organization should take ICS 100 ICS 2 00: Determine who in your organization should take ICS 200 Incorp porate NIMS/ICS into all State and regional training and exercises.
+Partic ipate in an all-hazard exercise program based on NIMS that involves respo nders from multiple disciplines and multiple jurisdictions.
+Stand ardized Emergency Management System Approved Course of Instruction cours es: Deter mine who in your organization should take which SEMS course(s).
+Self-certification: Follow your agency's current procedures for documenting training and issuing certificates.
+It is recommended that a SEMS training record-keeping system include: An individual training record for each person, kept either in their personnel file or in a separate training record file.
+The name of the course, instructor, location, and date should be included in the training record.
+Maintenance of the individual training record for as long as the person is employed in a position that involves an emergency response role.
 Records of personnel involved in an actual emergency should be kept at least until any training compliance issues have been resolved.
+Documentation of the agency's SEMS training program, including copies of the training materials used, such as; instructor syllabus, lesson plans, participant manuals, exercises, and tests.

-- Documentation of the agency's SEMS training program, including copies of the training materials used, such as; instructor syllabus, lesson plans, participant manuals, exercises, and tests. - □ Exercise Guidance - Continue to incorporate SEMS and NIMS into all training and exercises.
-Exercises should be all-hazard and include drills, tabletops, functional, and full scale. - Exercise participants should be trained prior to participating in an exercise. - All those who may be tasked during an emergency participate in at least one exercise per year.
+- □ Exercise Guidance - Continue to incorporate SEMS and NIMS into all training and exercises. - Exercises should be all-hazard and include drills, tabletops, functional, and full scale. - Exercise participants should be trained prior to participating in an exercise. - All those who may be tasked during an emergency participate in at least one exercise per year.
 Real event participation would supersede the one exercise per year recommendation. - Develop a long term exercise plan that includes all NIMS components. - Include an after action/corrective action plan for each exercise. - Submit scenarios (simulated or real events) to State OES to augment the cache of scenarios for future use.